giltene/GilExamples/SpinWaitTest/README.md

     % ${JAVA_HOME}/bin/java -jar SpinWaitTest.jar

-Since the test is intended to highlight the benefits of an intrinsic Runtime.onSpinWait(), using a prototype JDK that that intrinsifies org.performancehints.Runtime.onSpinWait() as a PAUSE instruction (see links below), is obviously recommended.
+Since the test is intended to highlight the benefits of an intrinsic Thread.onSpinWait(), using a prototype JDK that that intrinsifies org.performancehints.Thread.onSpinWait() as a PAUSE instruction (see links below), is obviously recommended.
 Using such a JDK, you can compare the output of:

     % ${JAVA_HOME}/bin/java -XX:-UseOnSpinWaitIntrinsic -jar SpinWaitTest.jar > intrinsicSpinHint.hgrm